Analog Computing - The future is continuous

 Analog computing for AI applications has progressed from research curiosity to demonstrated commercial capability, with measurable energy efficiency improvements of 10-40x over digital alternatives.
 IBM's 12.4 TOPS/W chip and BrainChip's commercial Akida processor prove the technology works in practice, not just theory.

 However, significant challenges remain.
-Device variability limits precision to 3-4 bits, manufacturing costs exceed digital alternatives, and software ecosystems require substantial development.
-The collapse of Rain Neuromorphics and restructuring of Mythic AI demonstrate execution risks in this emerging market.
+Device variability limits precision to 3-4 bits, manufacturing costs exceed digital alternatives and software ecosystems require substantial development.